Homemade Lemon Cupcakes with Vanilla Frosting.

 - 1/2 teaspoon salt

-- zest + juice of two medium lemons
+- zest + fresh juice of two medium lemons1

 - 2 teaspoons vanilla extract